-SHRI BHUPESH GUPTA: I hope Mr. Chagla of the Mundhra case fame will be reborn today.
+SHRI BHUPESH GUPTA: I hope Chagla of the Mundhra case fame will be reborn today.
 SHRI M. C. CHAGLA: ... may I in the first instance congratulate the hon.
 Home Minister and the Government for bringing this Bill before Parliament?
-It was our solemn duty to carry out the assurances given by Nehruji and Shastriji and I think, by and large, this Bill meet" with that need.
+It was our solemn duty to carry out the assurances given by Nehruji and Shastriji and I think, by and large, this Bill meets with that need.
 With the Bill, as it is, there might be some difference of opinion.
 But on the whole it seeks to carry out in a great measure the assurances given by the two distinguished Prime Ministers.
-Madam, I am of the opinion that in matter like language we should try, as far as possible. to have a national concensus.
+Madam, I am of the opinion that in matter like language we should try, as far as possible, to have a national concensus.
 We often talk of consensus.
 It has become a fashionable expression.
 But if there was ever a need for consensus, it is on the language issue.
 We should not make the language issue a dispute between Hindi and English or between the North and the South.
 Let us adopt a policy which is in the national interest.
 I think the first condition is to see that the unity of this country is not threatened.
 I place unity above everything else.
 It is wrong to say that language should come first.
 Unity must come first.
 Madam, we had a terrible partition in 1947.
 I have always taken the view that it was a blunder.
 It should never have taken place.
 But now it has become a matter or history.
-After that, thanks to the statesmanship of Sardar Vallabhabhai Patel, we integrated the country and had all the princely States our passionate duty.
+After that, thanks to the statesmanship of Sardar Vallabhabhai Patel, we integrated the country and had all the princely States coming into the Union and forming one united country.
+For Heaven's sake, let us preserve the unity of our country.
+That should be our paramount consideration, our bounden duty, our passionate duty.
 Now, Madam I have heard some people say-and I am very sorry that this expression has been used-that we are giving a veto power to Madras and Nagaland, That expression should not have been used.
 Madras and Nagaland are part of our country.
 The people who live there are flesh of our flesh and blood of our blood.
-It is absolutely necessary, in ordir that the language policy should succeed, that we should carry Madras and Nagaland and other parts of India with us.
+It is absolutely necessary, in order that the language policy should succeed, that we should carry Madras and Nagaland and other parts of India with us.
 We cannot afford to say "Never mind what Madras says never mind what Nagaland says, we have a majority and we will use our majority to carry through the legislation."
 Democracy does not merely mean rule of the majority.
 Sometimes we make this mistake.
 Democracy also postulates the willing consent of the minority.
 Then only democracy can function.
 SHRI BANKA BEHARY DAS: Even in our political matters.

 SHRI M. C. CHAGLA: Even in political matters, in all matters, social political and economic.
-SHRI BHUPESH GUPTA: With the exception of cases like Prafulla Ghosh and so SHRI AKBAR ALI KHAN (Andhra Pradesh): That is his obsession.
+SHRI BHUPESH GUPTA: With the exception of cases like Prafulla and so on.

+SHRI AKBAR ALI KHAN (Andhra Pradesh): That is his obsession.